 It is also possible to hire a car with or without a driver.
 Keep in mind that the roads are often in disrepair, there are few road or information signs of any kind, and that few villagers or police officers speak English.
 Renting a car without a driver is not recommended.

 Between the islands

 There are daily flights between Grande Comore and Anjouan, but flights to Mohéli only operate a few days per week.
-There are currently three domestic airlines operating: AB Aviation, Int’Air Iles, and R Komor.
-Tickets on AB Aviation can be booked online while tickets for the other two airlines must be purchased in-person.
+There are currently two domestic airlines operating: Int’Air Iles, and R Komor.
+Tickets for both airlines must be purchased in-person.
 Flight schedules often change, so it is advisable to reconfirm your flights often and allow ample margin for international connections.